 We evaluate the convergence of ICFR on the standard benchmark games for the computation of correlated equilibria.
-We use parametric instances from four different multi-player games: Kuhn poker [22], Leduc poker [30], Goofspiel [27], and Battleship [13] (see Appendix C.1).
-We denote by Kp.r the Kuhn poker instance with p players and r ranks (the other instances are treated analogously).
-Our Battleship instance (denoted by Bs) has a grid of size 2×2 and maximum number of rounds per player equal to 3.
+We use parametric instances from four different multi-player games: Kuhn poker [22], Leduc poker [30], Goofspiel [27], and Battleship [13].
+Instances of the Kuhn, Leduc, and Goofspiel games are parametric in the number of players p and in the number of card ranks r.
+To increase the readability, we denote by Kp.r the Kuhn poker instance with p players and r ranks (the other instances are treated analogously).
+Our Battleship instance (denoted by Bs) has a grid of size p0 and maximum number of rounds per player equal to 3.
+A detailed description of the games is provided in Appendix C.1.
 We use Regret matching [18] for external-regret minimizers, and the no-internal-regret algorithm by Blum and Mansour [2] for internal-regret minimizers.
+All experiments are run on a 64-core machine with 512 GB of RAM.

-Convergence of ICFR.
-Figure 3-Center displays the maximum deviation $\delta(\bar{\mu}^T)$ as a function of the number of rounds T. According to Equation (7), the strategy $\bar{\mu}^T$ is guaranteed to be a $\delta(\bar{\mu}^T)$ -EFCE.
-We set a maximum number of 104 iterations and, for each instance, we provide the average and the standard deviation computed over 50 different seeds.
+Convergence of ICFR Figure 3-Center displays the maximum deviation $\delta(\bar{\mu}^T)$ as a function of the number of rounds T. According to Equation (7), the strategy $\bar{\mu}^T$ is guaranteed to be a $\delta(\bar{\mu}^T)$ -EFCE.
+We set a maximum number of $10^4$ iterations and, for each instance, we provide the average and the standard deviation computed over 50 different seeds.
 First, we notice that ICFR attains roughly an empirical convergence rate of O(1/T).
 The performance over the Battleship instance suggests that equilibria with large support size are significantly more challenging to be computed.
 Second, we remark that, unlike recent algorithms for computing EFCEs by Farina et al. [13, 14], ICFR can be applied to games with more than two players including chance.
-Moreover, since EFCE \subseteq EFCCE \subseteq NFCCE, ICFR also provides a flexible way to compute ε -EFCCEs and ε -NFCCEs.
+Moreover, since EFCE $\subseteq$ EFCCE $\subseteq$ NFCCE, ICFR also provides a flexible way to compute $\epsilon$ -EFCCEs and $\epsilon$ -NFCCEs.
 In the former case, the only known algorithm can only handle games with two players and no chance [15].
 In the latter case, the recent algorithms by Celli et al. [5] are significantly outperformed.
 For example, previous algorithms cannot reach a 0.1-NFCCE in less than 24h on a Leduc instance with 1200 total infosets and a one-bet maximum per bidding round.
-ICFR reaches $\epsilon = 0.1$ in around 9h on an arguably more complex Leduc instance (i.e., more than 9k total infosets and a two-bet maximum per round).
+ICFR reaches $\epsilon=0.1$ in around 9h on an arguably more complex Leduc instance (i.e., more than 9k total infosets and a two-bet maximum per round).
 Further details on the computation of EFCCEs and NFCCEs are provided in Appendix C.2, together with the plots of the decoupled EFCE deviations of each player.
-Figure 3-Right provides a visual depiction of the quality of the solutions attained by ICFR in terms of their social welfare.
-The figure displays the payoffs obtained for 100 different seeds in a two-player Goofspiel instance without chance (i.e., the prize deck is sorted).